fmselab/mvm-firmware-eclipse/README.md

 * boost test libraries are needed to compile and run the tests

 works under windows with cygwin.

+No hardware is required, only the  software.
+The goal is to perform unit tests.